ga4gh/data-security/AAI/AAIConnectProfile.md

 An ecosystem that relies heavily on Task-Specific Tokens will necessarily include additional interactions with the Broker.
 This additional load can be mitigated via several implementation strategies:
 * Brokers should be deployed as highly-available resources--horizonally-scaled and behind a load balancer, with token bindings and Visas cached in a replicated backend store.
 * Introspection responses (including Visas) could be intelligently cached by services, reducing the need for repeated introspection requests.
-This approach would likely require careful attention to introspection expiration times and would involve some associated reduction in the Broker's ability to communicate Visa invalidations to downstream services.
+This approach would likely require attention to introspection expiration times and would involve an associated reduction in the Broker's ability to communicate Visa invalidations to downstream services.
 * Brokers may also be federated, separating the tasks of Visa collection and Passport Issuance from that of Task-Specific Token management.
 This may be especially effective in situations where a Broker is able to delegate
 Task-Specific Token management to a trusted service associated with a particular ecosystem (e.g., NIH's Cancer Data Commons, which is a number of separate data repositories and services under the ownership of the National
 Cancer Institute).
 This token management service would then issue and allow for introspection of tokens on behalf of the Broker, greatly reducing individual Broker communications at the cost of some degree of state